damiicodes/qa-notes/README.md

 ## The Print() Method
 There is also a print() method, which is similar to println().
 The only difference is that it does not insert a new line at the end of the output

+## Java Variables
+- String - stores text, such as "Hello".
+String values are surrounded by double quotes
+- int - stores integers (whole numbers), without decimals, such as 123 or -123
+- float - stores floating point numbers, with decimals, such as 19.99 or -19.99
+- char - stores single characters, such as 'a' or 'B'.
+Char values are surrounded by single quotes
+- boolean - stores values with two states: true or false